-Once again, for a fleeting moment, Hull has the attention of global media.
+For a fleeting moment, Hull has the attention of global media again.
 An artwork featuring a boy brandishing a wooden sword with a pencil attached to the end appeared on an unused, permanently raised bridge in the city.
-Alongside are the words Draw the raised bridge.
+Draw the raised bridge is his call.
 Via his official Instagram account, superstar street artist Banksy confirmed the work was his.
 A Hull Banksy was born.

-Almost immediately, a tagger defaced the artwork.
-A heroic local window cleanerdid his best to wash off the tag.
+A tagger defaced the artwork almost immediately.
+A heroic local window cleaner did his best to wash off the tag.

-Local fans are campaigning hard to preserve the artwork.
-But opinion is divided.
+Local fans are campaigning to preserve the artwork.
+But opinion in the city is divided.
 Seemingly along generational lines.

 Conservative councillor John Abbott called for the artwork to be removed.
-Snootily declaring Banksy’s work could not be compared with ‘real art’ in the city’s main art gallery.
-The Hull Banksy, he said, ‘should be scrubbed off’.
+Declaring snootily that Banksy’s work could not be compared with ‘real art’ in the city’s main art gallery.
+The Banksy, he said, ‘should be scrubbed off’.

 Councillor Abbott would, I assume, use similar words to describe that other well-known urban artwork in Hull … the preserved, much loved, Dead Bod?
 Originally painted on a corrugated iron shed in the city’s Alexandra Dock, Dead Bod is now proudly displayed in Humber Street Gallery.

 Surprisingly, given its shabby, uncared-for, condition, Scott Street Bridge is Grade II Listed.
 Recognised by Historic England as an emblem of Hull’s dying maritime tradition.